Reptile

+Reptiles, as commonly defined, are a group of tetrapods with an ectothermic metabolism and amniotic development.
+Living traditional reptiles comprise four orders: Testudines, Crocodilia, Squamata, and Rhynchocephalia.
+About 12,000 living species of reptiles are listed in the Reptile Database.
+The study of the traditional reptile orders, customarily in combination with the study of modern amphibians, is called herpetology.

+Reptiles have been subject to several conflicting taxonomic definitions.
+In evolutionary taxonomy, reptiles are gathered together under the class Reptilia (/rEp'tIliə/ rep-TIL-ee-ə), which corresponds to common usage.
+Modern cladistic taxonomy regards that group as paraphyletic, since genetic and paleontological evidence has determined that crocodilians are more closely related to birds (class Aves), members of Dinosauria, than to other living reptiles, and thus birds are nested among reptiles from a phylogenetic perspective.
+Many cladistic systems therefore redefine Reptilia as a clade (monophyletic group) including birds, though the precise definition of this clade varies between authors.
+A similar concept is clade Sauropsida, which refers to all amniotes more closely related to modern reptiles than to mammals.

-The earliest known proto-reptiles originated around 312 million years ago during the Carboniferous period, having evolved from advanced reptiliomorph tetrapods which became increasingly adapted to life on dry land.
-The earliest known eureptile ("true reptile") was Hylonomus, a small and superficially lizard-like animal.
-Genetic and fossil data argues that the two largest lineages of reptiles, Archosauromorpha (crocodilians, birds, and kin) and Lepidosauromorpha (lizards, and kin), diverged near the end of the Permian period.
+The earliest known members of the reptile lineage appeared during the late Carboniferous period, having evolved from advanced reptiliomorph tetrapods which became increasingly adapted to life on dry land.
+Genetic and fossil data argues that the two largest lineages of reptiles, Archosauromorpha (crocodilians, birds, and kin) and Lepidosauromorpha (lizards, and kin), diverged during the Permian period.
 In addition to the living reptiles, there are many diverse groups that are now extinct, in some cases due to mass extinction events.
-In particular, the Cretaceous–Paleogene extinction event wiped out the pterosaurs, plesiosaurs, and all non-avian dinosaurs alongside many species of crocodyliforms, and squamates (e.g., mosasaurs).
+In particular, the Cretaceous–Paleogene extinction event wiped out the pterosaurs, plesiosaurs, and all non-avian dinosaurs alongside many species of crocodyliforms and squamates (e.g., mosasaurs).
 Modern non-bird reptiles inhabit all the continents except Antarctica.

 Reptiles are tetrapod vertebrates, creatures that either have four limbs or, like snakes, are descended from four-limbed ancestors.
 Unlike amphibians, reptiles do not have an aquatic larval stage.
 Most reptiles are oviparous, although several species of squamates are viviparous, as were some extinct aquatic clades  – the fetus develops within the mother, using a (non-mammalian) placenta rather than contained in an eggshell.
 As amniotes, reptile eggs are surrounded by membranes for protection and transport, which adapt them to reproduction on dry land.
 Many of the viviparous species feed their fetuses through various forms of placenta analogous to those of mammals, with some providing initial care for their hatchlings.
 Extant reptiles range in size from a tiny gecko, Sphaerodactylus ariasae, which can grow up to 17 mm to the saltwater crocodile, Crocodylus porosus, which can reach over 6 m in length and weigh over 1000 kg.